 Helping Students Overcome Work Inhibition

 It is important for work-inhibited students to participate in any plan to change and any plan must include supportive help through frequent conferences that focus on successes.
+See information on motivation and maladaptive behavior of inadequacy.

 Ask students how they feel they have been progressing.